bendqh1/bash/ubuntu_apache_mysql_php_https.md

-The following program is comprised of three files and is aimed to be used on fresh Debian installations -- as a Debian-Apache-MySQL-PHP-HTTPS version-agnostic environment-bootstrapper to host at least one web application.
+Create a Debian-Apache-MySQL-PHP-HTTPS version-agnostic environment-bootstrapper to host at least one web application.

 ## File 1 -- Background variables and functions for future comfortability